CollinJAycock/HashiCorpDemo/README.md

 - Convert .pem file to "putty_key.ppk" via puttyGen (See first answer on https://stackoverflow.com/questions/3190667/convert-pem-to-ppk-file-format)
 - Place .ppk file in your root folder next to this readme

-### Step 2: Build your AMIs
+### Step 2: Build your AMIs - In the following section we will use Packer to build the AMIs we will need to provision our infrastructure.

 #Note: I used power shell to run all the commands from here on

-- 'cd' into the "vault-consul-ami"
+1. 'cd' into the "vault-consul-ami"
-- run 'packer build ./vault-consul.json'
+2. run 'packer build ./vault-consul.json'
-- take note of the ami-id
+3. take note of the ami-id

-- 'cd' into the "nomad-ami"
+4. 'cd' into the "nomad-ami"
-- run 'packer build ./nomad.json'
+5. run 'packer build ./nomad.json'
-- take note of the ami-id
+6. take note of the ami-id

-### Step 3: Provision infrastructor in AWS
+### Step 3: Provision infrastructor in AWS - Now we get to have some fun and actually create our system!

-- 'cd' into HashStack-HA-2019
+1. 'cd' into HashStack-HA-2019
-- open variables.tf in your editor of choice
+2. open variables.tf in your editor of choice
-- set "vault_ami_id" and "consul_ami_id" to the first ami-id you created above
+3. set "vault_ami_id" and "consul_ami_id" to the first ami-id you created above
-- set "nomad_ami_id" to the second ami-id from above
+4. set "nomad_ami_id" to the second ami-id from above
-- set "ssh_key_name" to the name you of your .pem file from above (no extension please)
+5. set "ssh_key_name" to the name you of your .pem file from above (no extension please)

-- run "Terraform init"
+6. run "Terraform init"
-- run "Terraform plan" => if you have any errors here please post to the repo
+7. run "Terraform plan" select a region => if you have any errors here please post to the repo and I will try to help resolve them
-- run "Terraform Apply" select a region and say "yes"
+8. run "Terraform Apply" select a region and say "yes"

-### IT'S ALIVE!!!
+## IT'S ALIVE!!!

-### Step 4: Connect to servers
+### Step 4: Connect to servers - All that is left is to say Hi

+ 1. Go to your AWS console and pick an EC2 instance for vault
+ 2. Copy the Publice DNS name
+ 3. Open Putty and paste "ec2-user@"'Your DNA Name' into the host name
+ 4. On the left select Connection -> SSH -> Auth and browse for you .ppk file
+ 5. click "open"
+ 6. In the promopt that appears run "vault version" and make sure you get a version number back.

+repeat the above process with Nomad and Consul

 ## Next Steps